“The second paradox [of acting] […] [is] that an actor must be in control and out of control at the same time.” – Stephen Wangh7

-Cultivating body balance is essential in order to have a ready-for-anything approach to butoh.
+Cultivating body balance or equilibrium with the ability to also turn it off is essential for a ready-for-anything approach to butoh.

 According to Contemporary Metaphor Theory, BALANCE is an image schema that

 provides an understanding of physical or metaphorical counteracting forces based on a prototypical schema consisting of countervailing forces acting on a target that is a: “(1) point; (2) line; (3) plane and is based in bodily experience, such as maintaining (1) erect posture; (2) normal bodily states such as temperature; (3) may be applied metaphorically to provide an understanding of other experiences, such as balance of the visual field with respect to art.”¹

 Image schemas to Lakoff and Johnson are “recurrent patterns in perceptual-motor experience that derive from our bodily interaction with the physical world.”² Like so many other image schemas, we are bombarded with this balance schema at all moments of our lives.

 Losing your balance (which is always excellent to resonate with) is a form of DIVERSION image schema, which involves forces that physically or metaphorically meet and produce a change of direction.”³ We must learn how to live with not being in balance, especially since a primary metaphor is BEING IN CONTROL IS BEING IN PHYSICAL BALANCE.4 Can we de/reconstruct this?

 With closed eyes or with a blindfold, balance on one leg (or do the yoga tree pose) for as long as you can.
 Also try single leg shuffling.
 Spin once or twice then stand on one leg.
 Dance the single leg.
 Then dance the whole body while on the single leg.